-Note: Procedures performed on a PCI adapter with the system power on in the AIX environment, also known as hot-plug procedures, require the system administrator to take the PCI adapter offline before performing the operation.
+- 1. Use this procedure to remove a PCI adapter and leave the slot in the system unit empty. - 2.
+If the adapter that is removed will be placed into a different slot or system, complete this removal procedure, and then install the adapter as described in "Installing a PCI adapter contained in a cassette with the power on in the AIX environment" on page 2. - 3.
+Procedures performed on a PCI adapter with the system power on in AIX, also known as hot-plug procedures, require the system administrator to take the PCI adapter offline prior to performing the operation.
 Before taking an adapter offline, the devices attached to the adapter must be taken offline as well.
 This action prevents a service representative or user from causing an unexpected outage for system users.